piolew/cricket/README.md

 * Cloud enabled HW configuration
 * Battery monitor
 * MQTT
-* Easy integration with IFTTT
+* HTTP Post Events (can be used for integration with IFTTT)

 <img src="/gfx/Cricket-with-desc-small.png" alt="drawing" width="800"/>